AdobeDocs/commerce-knowledge-base.en/help/announcements/help-center-news/decommissioning-of-adobe-commerce-help-center.md

 >[!NOTE]
 >
->Adobe Commerce support has migrated from Adobe Commerce Help Center to Adobe Experience League.<br>**Use the Experience League case form flow described [here](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide?lang=en#what-is-experience-support) to submit support cases.**
+>**Use the Experience League case form flow described [here](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide?lang=en#what-is-experience-support) to submit support cases.**

+## Viewing Historical Cases in Adobe Commerce Help Center

+Adobe has extended the visibility period for historical cases in the Adobe Commerce Help Center to May 1, 2025.

+**Effective May 1, 2025, the Adobe Commerce Help Center will no longer be accessible, and users will be unable to view historical support cases created within the system.**

 ## When will the Adobe Commerce Help Center site be decommissioned?

-**On September 3, 2024, Adobe Commerce Help Center will no longer be accessible**, and you will no longer be able to view historic support cases created in that system.
-**<u>Please save any support cases or information you wish to retain by saving them to PDF in your browser prior to September 3, 2024.</u>**
+**<u>Please save any support cases or information you wish to retain by saving them to PDF in your browser prior to May 1, 2025.</u>**

-If you would like to review historical support cases created in Adobe Commerce Help Center after September 3, 2024, you will need to open a support case in Adobe Experience League and request that information from the support team.
+If you would like to review historical support cases created in Adobe Commerce Help Center after May 1, 2025, you will need to open a support case in Adobe Experience League and request that information from the support team.

 >[!NOTE]
 >